-5 Steps to Ensure Safe Online Shopping for Your Customers
+- How Can You Ensure Safe Online Shopping for Customers?

 When customers are looking to make a purchase online they expect a safe online shopping experience.
 The number of users who purchase via eCommerce is significantly growing due to the development of contactless payments.
 Beyond the already growing trend, secure online payment options have been essential during the various lockdown phases in recent months.
 While online purchases increase, unfortunately, so does eCommerce related crime.
 In 2019 alone, more than 164k of sensitive records were exposed while the total number of breaches increased by 17%.